NFL Draft Rumors: Deshaun Watson On The Chicago Bears’ Draft Radar

 “Deshaun is NFL-ready.
 He is phenomenal off the field.
 He’s the anti-Jay Cutler.
 He would be a breath of fresh air for the Bears.
 He would come into that organization and people would just gravitate toward him.
 He’s a lot longer and more athletic than people think.
 He’s very gifted athletically, and I think he’s a smooth passer that makes every NFL throw.
 There will be a transition from their scheme at Clemson to the NFL level, but when Nick Saban says that preparing for Watson was as difficult as preparing for Cam Newton, people take notice.”

 The difference between Deshaun Watson and the other quarterbacks whom the Chicago Bears could be looking at is pedigree.
 Watson has led the Clemson Tigers to two consecutive title games against Alabama Crimson Tide.
-In both of those games Watson has dazzled, which has caught the Bears’ attention, along with other NFL teams.
+In both of those games, Watson has dazzled, which has caught the Bears’ attention, along with other NFL teams.

 Deshaun Watson with one of the most humble National Championship interviews ???? pic.twitter.com/x4KdWoDCYv